WICG/webcomponents/proposals/html-module-spec-changes.md

   - 9\.
 Return *htmlModuleScript*.
 - Introduce a new algorithm ParseHTMLModule(*source*, *realm*, *htmlModuleScript*) as the following.
   - 1\.
 Run the HTML5 parser on *source* to obtain the result *document*.
+    - a\.
+TODO: This needs to be fleshed out more.
+Do we need to run the parser in a special mode to ensure that nothing is fetched and no script runs?
+Script execution should already be [disabled because the HTML Module document does not have a browsing context](https://html.spec.whatwg.org/#concept-n-noscript), but the case for fetching is less clear.
+We also need to specify the special handling for non-module `<script>` elements.
   - 2\.
 Set *htmlModuleScript*[[document]] to *document*
   - 2\.
 Let *scriptEntries* be an empty list of ScriptEntry Records (see definition in ES6 changes above).
   - 3\.
 For each HTMLScriptElement *script* in *document*: